google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • Plasticky build quality — feels cheaper than Honda

-• Oil changes required every 50 hours
+• Oil changes every 50 hours

 Real-World Usage Notes

+The 100519 is quiet — at 53dB at quarter load, you can have a normal conversation next to it.
 The inverter technology is the key differentiator from cheap non-inverter generators.
 With <3% THD, you can safely plug in laptops, phones, TVs, CPAP machines, and other sensitive electronics without worrying about damage.

 🆚 Champion vs Honda — The Honest Comparison